harel-coffee/BAYES-CLASSIFICATION-USING-CONDITIONAL-PROBABILITY-APPROXIMATIONS-auto/README.md

 These datasets were acquired from the UCI Machine Learning Repository. https://archive.ics.uci.edu/ml/datasets.php

-The citations to each dataset are listed below.

 experiments.py and experiments.ipynb are the same and was used to produce the results in the paper results.